kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Why This Matters

-AI doesn't see pictures the way people do.
+AI doesn't see pictures the way people do
-It converts images into numbers.
+It converts images into numbers
 Understanding that translation explains how computer vision works — and where it can fail

 ![](images/computer-matrix-vision.png)